kumbulanit/t-sql/sql trainning/untitled/module 2/Lab_Introduction_to_T-SQL_Querying.md

 1. **Basic Selection**: Select all columns from the Employees table.

-2. **Column Selection**: Select only FirstName, LastName, and Salary from Employees.
+2. **Column Selection**: Select only FirstName, LastName, and BaseSalary from Employees.

 3. **Calculated Columns**: Create a query that shows:
    - Full name (FirstName + LastName)